Hot Plugging Resources

 Bonus Lab - Convert a Hot Plug Disk to a Permanent Disk

-The steps below are optional as they do not directly relate to hot plugging a new disk.
-However, it may be advantageous for you to know about converting a hot-plugged disk to a standard disk, which requires a VM restart.
+The steps below are optional as they are not directly relate to hot plugging a new disk.
+However, it may be advantageous for you to know how to convert a hot-plugged disk to a standard disk, which requires a VM restart.

 1. The PVC you detached above still exists until it is deleted manually.
 Therefore, you can reattach the PVC as a standard disk while the VM is shut down.

-2. Navigate to the virtual machine called hot-plug-vm1 and stop it, either by using the square stop button or by pulling down the Actions menu and clicking on Stop.
+Stop the VM, either by using the square stop button or by selecting the Actions menu and clicking on Stop.

 03 image disk persist 002